 Completed Coursework consisting of the weekly compilation of written position papers on the respective lecture topics of approx. half an A4 page.
 The minimum number of position papers that have to be handed in will be made public at the start of the university semester (approx. half of the number of lectures).

 4.81 Course: Visit Lecture Series Bachelor [T-ARCH-109970]

-Туре Credits Grading scale Recurrence Version Completed coursework 1 pass/fail Each term 1
+Type Credits Grading scale pass/fail Recurrence Each term 1